-During the year, NPDC demonstrated a high level of environmental performance and administrative performance in relation to the Okato landfill resource consents as defined in Section 1.1.5.
+Overall during the year, NPDC demonstrated a good level of environmental performance and a high level of administrative performance in relation to the Inglewood landfill consents as defined in Section 1.1.4.

-During the year, NPDC demonstrated a good level of environmental performance and a high level of administrative performance in relation to the Marfell landfill resource consents as defined in Section 1.1.5.
+During the year, NPDC demonstrated a high level of environmental performance and administrative performance in relation to the Okato landfill resource consents as defined in Section 1.1.4.

-For reference, in the 2018-2019 year, consent holders were found to achieve a high level of environmental performance and compliance for 83% of the consents monitored through the Taranaki tailored monitoring programmes, while for another 13% of the consents, a good level of environmental performance and compliance was achieved.
+For reference, in the 2019-2020 year, consent holders were found to achieve a high level of environmental performance and compliance for 81% of the consents monitored through the Taranaki tailored monitoring programmes, while for another 17% of the consents, a good level of environmental performance and compliance was achieved.